wilsonliaows/docs/features/list-management.md

 When using pills directly from a list, only the values of the first list item will be retrieved.
 In the following recipe, pills from the list are used directly in the **Log message** action.

 ![Example recipe using list pills directly](/assets/images/features/list-management/example-recipe-using-list-pills-directly.png)
-*Recipe using list pills directly in Log message action* [Example recipe](https://www.workato.com/recipes/487919)
+*Recipe using list pills directly in Log message action.
+[Example recipe](https://www.workato.com/recipes/487919)*

 ![Field mappings for log message](/assets/images/features/list-management/field-mappings-for-log-message.gif) *Field mappings for Log message action*